 Solar panels produce direct current (DC) electricity, which is converted to alternating current (AC) using an inverter installed near the electrical panel.
 The output from the solar panels connects to the electrical panel, merging with utility-supplied electricity.
 A dedicated breaker may regulate the flow of solar electricity into the home.
 Excess solar energy can be sent back to the grid through the electrical panel (net metering), allowing homeowners to earn credits for the surplus energy generated.

-Also, make sure that the size of the electrical panel matches the additional power generated.
+Also, make sure that the size of the breakers for breaker box matches the additional power generated.
 For example, if you have a smaller solar installation, a 100–150-amp panel can support the generated electricity from solar without overloading the system.

 If you are considering integrating solar power into your home, one of the industry’s leading and trusted providers is Nature’s Generator.
 They offer a wide selection of products tailored to match your needs.
 One standout option is Nature’s Generator Powerhouse , which boasts a maximum power output of 120V/240V 7200Watt, capable of single-handedly fulfilling all your power requirements.
 It can also use both SLA and LiFePO4 battery-technology power pods to further expand system capacity.
 For more information and to assist you in determining the right solar system for your home, feel free to get in touch with the Nature's Generator team here.